-This is the web page for Badger Class which will be updated with lots of news about what we have been doing as well as useful information for parents and carers.The class teacher in Badger Class is Miss Robinson and our teaching assistant is Mrs Ramsdale.
+This is the web page for Badger Class which will be updated with lots of news about what we have been doing as well as useful information for parents and carers.The class teachers in Badger Class are Ms Grace and Miss McGaw and our teaching assistant is Miss Campbell.

 Water bottles should be clearly labelled with your child’s name.
 They will stay in school all week and then sent home on Fridays for a good clean.
 Please make sure they come back to school on Monday morning.